lulueve3/Gemini-LinguaQuest/README.md

 3. Run the app:
    `npm run dev`

-## All feedback on features and bugs is welcome
+## All feedback on features and bugs is welcome: giotocdo@gmail.com